nokia/spark-on-k8s-operator/docs/user-guide.md

 The scratch directory defaults to `/tmp` of the container.
 If that storage isn't enough or you want to use a specific path, you can use one or more volumes.
 The volume names should start with `spark-local-dir-`.

-### Using Volume For Scratch Space
-By default, Spark uses temporary scratch space to spill data to disk during shuffles and other operations.
-In order to use volume, volume's name should starts with `spark-local-dir-`.

 ```